xy2119/Brain_MRI_Image_Segmentation/README.md

 ![image](./images/api.gif)

 ## Dataset
-The datasets contain brain MRIs from glioma patients, including MRI images on the left and matching masks on the right that have been annotated by the doctor.
-The dataset is available for download via Google Drive [URL](https://drive.google.com/drive/folders/1Y4MUrrfT-Xuos83nOnq8ZWTMZmp9qADH?usp=sharing).
+The datasets contain brain MRIs from glioma patients, MRI images (left) and matching masks (right) that have been annotated by the doctor, can be downloaded via [URL](https://drive.google.com/drive/folders/1Y4MUrrfT-Xuos83nOnq8ZWTMZmp9qADH?usp=sharing).

 ![image](./images/dataset.png)